Coal Slurry Dewatering Bags

 Availability for Dewatering Bags

 Answer: Hello there!
-Thanks for contacting Granite Environmental.
+Thank you for contacting Granite Environmental.
 We offer two options for dewatering operations:

 - Dewatering Bag for sediment, silt, and other small dewatering jobs